ELECTED OFFICIAL BRIEFING

 How will media access be handled?

-Many departments promise "media credentialing" but details matter.
+Many departments promise media credentialing, but the details matter.
 Who qualifies?
-What access do they get?
-Real-time or delayed?
+Does access include freelancers?
+Is it real-time or delayed?

 6